harshitj183/Video-Speed-Controller.Extension/README.md

 ## Description

-The Video Speed Controller Chrome Extension allows you to control the playback speed of videos on web pages.
+The Video Speed Controller C Extension allows you to control the playback speed of videos on web pages.
 It provides a simple interface to set custom speeds or choose from preset speeds.

 ## Features